 Single Sign-on and Federated Identity

-In larger orgs, the concept of federated management allows a person’s identity to be shared and managed across multiple identity-management systems.
+In larger organizations, the concept of federated management allows a person’s identity to be shared and managed across multiple identity management systems.

 The Complexities of Identity Management in the Cloud

-As cloud-based platforms have gained popularity, cloud-based identity management and access control have become an integral part of the offerings on these platforms.
-Identity and access management or IAM solutions are in place with all providers of cloud services.
+As cloud-based platforms have gained popularity, cloud identity and access control management have become an integral part of the offerings on these platforms.
+Identity and access management or IAM cloud solutions are in place with all providers of cloud services.
 AWS, Azure, and Google Cloud all offer an integrated IAM solution.

 IAM solutions aren’t just confined to human users of these systems either.
-Components of these platforms are also required to have an identity (we like to call them “non-people identities”) that can be validated and used to determine the scope of resources they can access and the nature of those interactions.
-For example, an application deployed in AWS might require EC2 instances and a DynamoDB table for it to function.
+Components of these platforms are also required to have an identity (we like to call them “non-people identities” or “pieces of compute”) that can be validated and used to determine the scope of resources they can access and the nature of those interactions.
+For an AWS AIM example, an application deployed in AWS might require EC2 instances and a DynamoDB table for it to function.
 Each EC2 instance is assigned a security group that allows it to establish its identity and to send and retrieve information from the DynamoDB table.

 Managing the identities of both people and non-people entities present the additional problem of scale.
-As the digital footprint of your org grows, the number of resources you might manage in the cloud could grow exponentially into the 10’s of thousands, 100’s of thousands, and even millions.
+As the digital footprint of your organization grows, the number of resources you might manage in the public cloud could grow exponentially into the tens of thousands, hundreds of thousands, and even millions.
 Many cloud entities can also be ephemeral, a fact which further complicates their configuration and management.

 Managing a matrix of roles, resources, and permissions in a way that protects your online resources, and ensures the correct permissions for all entities presents a complex problem, that itself requires an advanced solution.